IMPORTANT TIPS, INFORMATION AND GUIDELINE FOR PRESENTATIONS

 - Meet face-to-face with HD Video & Audio.

 - Discuss with peer presenters, the session chair and evaluation panel members and get live feedback.

 - Be evaluated by an international evaluation panel and win an award as the best presenter.

 - Be eligible for publication opportunities as regular presenters.

 You are required to submit a proposal/abstract which will undergo a double blind peer reviewing process.
 After the Conference has ended, you will receive a copy of the Conference program, Certificate of presentation, the Book of Abstracts and TIIKM branded stationaries along with the Conference bag.

 - Laptop with headset

-Once you registered and paid for the conference you will be getting an opportunity to have a trial live presentation with the organizing committee to test the application and give you a piece of proper technical knowledge.
+Once you have registered and paid for the conference, you will receive an opportunity to have a trial live presentation with the organizing committee to test the application.
+This will give you the technical knowledge to do the presentation smoothly.